nileshkum/project1/README.md

-# Splitting the Component
+# Recipe Component Export Removed

-## Recipe component

-Create a new coponent for Recipe Feature.
-Moved alll declarations into new component.
+Removed Exports from Recipe Component since we were using it internally only.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.